20 Essential Painting Tools for Your Next Project, According to Painting Pros

 Your kitchen walls are colonial green, and your new granite countertop is arctic blue.
 Which color caulk are you going to use to seal the backsplash: white, almond or brown?
 Don’t like those options?
 Pick up Sashco’s eXact Color kit and mix 1 ounce of leftover wall paint into the eXact color tube, shake it up and you’ve got yourself a tube of colonial green caulk.

 We tried it with orange paint and it came out a little light at first, but matched great once it cured.
 There will be an air bubble or two, which could cause a splatter, so you might want to tape off each side of the bead and plan on tooling it.

 Some tools you just have to try to believe, and this Shur-Line Easy Reach extension pole is one.
 Press the button and pull back with your other hand, and the pole extends in both directions like magic, so you can get your paint roller anywhere you need it.
 We wouldn’t think of rolling paint without a pole, and this one makes the job even easier.
 With practically no effort, you can adjust the pole from 30 inches to 5 feet to dial in the optimal length.

 Pro Masking Tool

 But these masking machines aren’t just for pros.
 If you do a lot of painting and are looking for a quick way to protect woodwork, doors, windows and cabinets from paint spatters, have a look.
-These Hand-Maskers hold a roll of masking tape and a roll of paper and apply the tape to the edge of the paper as you pull it out.
-You use the blade to cut the paper and tape to the desired length.
+These Hand-Maskers hold a roll of masking tape and a roll of paper, and apply the tape to the edge of the paper as you pull it out.
+Use the blade to cut the paper and tape to the desired length.